 Diffusion and osmosis

-Collective or intensive properties, which are independent of the amount of a substance, like pressure or boiling and melting points are called colligative properties.
+Collective or intensive properties like pressure or boiling and melting points, which are independent of the amount of a substance, are called colligative properties.
 The concentration of a solute is such a property.
-A solution wants to have the same concentration of solute everywhere, as this represents the state of highest entropy (randomness).
+A solution wants to have the same concentration everywhere, as this represents the state of highest entropy (randomness).
 So in case of non-equilibrium, a solute will migrate from any region of higher concentration to regions of lower concentration — just like heat energy flows from hotter to cooler, and for similar reasons.
 When both regions are mixed and at the same concentration, the result is less ordered and so of higher entropy.
 This is diffusion.

 Another very important colligative property is osmotic pressure.
 This is only a bit tricky to understand.

 If the membrane is a cell membrane, then water flows into or out of the cell, depending on the solute concentration inside and outside.
 Cells usually have a higher solute concentration of biomolecules inside than out, which drives water into the cells.
-This could cause the cell to expand until it exploded, but nature has come up with mechanisms to prevent this catastrophe, including reinforcement of cell walls and pumps to remove water from the cell.
+If unchecked, the inflow of water could cause the cell to expand until it exploded, but nature has come up with mechanisms to prevent this catastrophe, including reinforcement of cell walls and pumps to remove water from the cell.

-In plants, osmotic pressure stiffens cells with reinforced cell walls, so the plant can stand up.
+In plants, osmotic pressure stiffens cells with reinforced cell walls, giving the plant rigidity to support it standing up.
 The opposite thing happens when a salad leaf wilts.

 Buffering — acids and bases

 There are no free protons in water (even though we often will write them as such), hence the hydronium ion, H3O+, with an extra proton.
 An acid is defined as a proton donor (furnishes H+) and a base as a proton acceptor (consumes H+), so it can be seen that water is weakly both: H3O+ is a donor and OH– is an acceptor.
 The degree of acidity is frequently indicated by the pH value, where